The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 1. Since Fare Court is the keystone within The Powers Reform, all debates shall be recorded for transmission via statewide or local level TV channels and Internet site or sites; audio for Internet and radio transmission shall also be made available along with transcripts for publication in print media and online reading.

 +a.
 In addition, a post card like mailer may be sent out by interested private parties, at their own expense, prior to an election with pro or con bullet points on reverse sides of each card.
-In the case where issues are too numerous for one card, then a balanced number could be mailed to support reliably informed voters; candidate debates can be included this voluntary post card support method, but will be mandatory for other methods of Fare Court Debate officially disseminated voter information.
+In the case where issues are too numerous for one card, then a balanced number could be mailed to support reliably informed voters; candidate debates can be included in this voluntary post card support method, but will be mandatory for other methods of Fare Court Debate officially disseminated voter information.
 Current in state methods of providing Voter Information Booklets shall remain in place until such time as initiative or legislative means may alter them.

 2. All transmitted forms of Fare Court/Public Forum Debates shall be placed and repeated weekly beginning immediately after a concluded debate; and, must be done no later than 30 days prior to Election Day.

-3. Interested private parties may also disseminate pro or con media with donations or at their own expense prior or during the pre-debate period if they so choose, as well as during the post-debate, pre-election thirty day period before the actual Election Day — but, during these pre or post-debate periods, all pro or con media shall not be subject to the Fare Court/Public Forum Debate evidence or law and these interest parties will obviously retain their First Amendment Rights.
+3. Interested private parties may also disseminate pro or con media with donations or at their own expense prior or during the pre-debate period if they so choose, as well as during the post-debate, pre-election thirty day period before the actual Election Day — but, during these pre or post-debate periods, all private pro or con media shall not be subject to the Fare Court/Public Forum Debate evidence or law and these interest parties will obviously retain their First Amendment Rights.

 Section 4, Conduct